danielvartan/logolink/README.md

 `logolink` requires the path to the NetLogo executable when running simulations with the [`run_experiment`](https://danielvartan.github.io/logolink/reference/run_experiment.html) function.
-This path is OS-independent and easy to locate.
-On Windows, for example, it is typically something like `C:/Program Files/NetLogo 7.0.0/NetLogo.exe`.
+This path is OS-independent, but easy to locate.
+On Windows, for example, it is typically something like `C:\Program Files\NetLogo 7.0.0\NetLogo.exe`.

-Example:
+Example (Linux):

 ``` r
 netlogo_path <- file.path("", "opt", "netlogo-7-0-0", "bin", "NetLogo")